SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 you may know that it provides *two* ways to store values and references alongside instances of a class.
 In addition to properties,
-you can use instance variables as a 'backing' store for the values stored in a property.
+you can use instance variables as a backing store for the values stored in a property.

 Swift unifies these two separate concepts into a single property declaration.
 There is no longer a distinction between properties and instance variables,